avedensky/Chat/README.md

 # Chat
 Chat - Simple network chat application, base on Java RMI Technology and Multithreading.
+GUI JavaFX.

 If you want to use chat on network computers, you need:
 1. Add the service.policy file to the application's start directory.